Synacor-LA/Senior-Code-Challenge/Instructions.md

 	* For PHP, please use version 7.
 If you choose to use a framework, you may use Lumen.

 * Assume your service is behind a reverse proxy, and attempt to return sensible cache headers.
-* Expect that given users request weather from their favorite locations at least 2x/day
-* Users may change their favorite locations, but rarely change all locations at once and rarely change more than once a day
-* Your service should be fault-tolerant and should operate well if restarted
+* Our providers update their current temperature readings every 10 minutes.
-* Provide unit tests
+* Provide unit tests (really, we test everything at Synacor!)
 * Document your API in a README.md (or another format if you have a tool that you prefer, and which distributes documentation that we can read in a text editor or Web browser).